TharnType

-TharnType: The Series is 2019 Thai BL television series starring Suppasit Jongcheveevat (Mew) and Kanawut Traipipattanapong (Gulf).
-It is an adaptation of popular web novel TharnType Story เกลียดนักมาเป็นที่รักกันซะดีๆ (eng.
+TharnType: The Series is a 2019 Thai BL television series starring Suppasit Jongcheveevat and Kanawut Traipipattanapong.
+It portrays a homophobic college student, Type, who unexpectedly begins to develop feelings for Tharn, his gay roommate.
+However, problems arise when jealousy and suspicion get in the way of their relationship.
+It is an adaptation of the popular web novel TharnType Story เกลียดนักมาเป็นที่รักกันซะดีๆ (eng.
 TharnType's Story: Hate You, Love You More) by MAME (Orawan Vichayawannakul).
-The story tells about prejudiced university boy and a homosexual room mate who are always on constant tension but gradually open up to each other, developing their hate into affection.
-The series, directed by Bundit Sintanaparadee (Tee) and produced by Me Mind Y, premiered in Thailand and aired on One 31 from October 7, 2019 to January 6, 2020 with repeats on LINE TV.
-A special episode titled TharnType Special, Our Final Love was screened on January 19, 2020 at Siam Pavalai Royal Grand Theatre.
+The story is about a prejudiced university boy and his homosexual roommate who have a tense relationship, but gradually open up to one other, developing their hate into affection.
+The series, directed by Bundit Sintanaparadee (Tee) and produced by Me Mind Y, premiered in Thailand and aired on One 31 from 7 October 2019 to 6 January 2020 with repeats on LINE TV.
+A special episode titled TharnType Special, Our Final Love was screened on 19 January 2020 at Siam Pavalai Royal Grand Theatre.

 Synopsis

 Type Thiwat is a handsome freshman with a passion for football and spicy food.
-Although he’s a friendly boy, he hates gay people because, in his childhood, he was molested by a male worker at his family’s resort.
+Although he is a friendly boy, he hates gay people because, in his childhood, he was molested by a male worker at his family's resort.
 His life turns upside down when the new academic year of college brings along a charismatic roommate, Tharn Kirigun.
 Tharn is a gorgeous, compassionate music major, who is also openly gay.
 When Type learns this, he is determined to make Tharn leave the dorm, as he refuses to live with a gay person.
 Tharn is equally determined not to give into Type's homophobic demands and tantrums.
 The tension between the two increases as they explore romantic, and eventually sexual, dimensions of their relationship.

 Cast and characters

-Below are the cast of the series:
+Below is the cast of the series: